Moratorium Period in Health Insurance: Guide & Updates | PolicyX

 IRDAI and Moratorium Period: Latest Updates

-The year 2024 witnessed a major shift in the insurance industry.
-A shorter moratorium period was announced in the health insurance sector: 5 years instead of 8 years.
+The year 2024 brought a significant change to the insurance industry.
+A shorter moratorium period of 5 years, instead of the previous 8 years, was announced for the health insurance sector.

 Why Does the Moratorium Period Matter?